Without a doubt, it’s mine.

 (My less adaptive coping mechanisms are stories for another time…)

-But around that time in the Peace Corps, through a confluence of re-triggering events including the 2005 Andijan massacre and an abrupt termination of service, my own relational trauma history which I’d been relentlessly running from and pretending didn’t exist, finally, somewhat paralyzingly caught up with me.
+But around that time in the Peace Corps, through a confluence of events that triggered implicit memories for me—including the 2005 Andijan massacre and an abrupt termination of service—my own relational trauma history, which I’d been relentlessly running from and pretending didn’t exist, finally, and somewhat paralyzingly, caught up with me.

 The jig was up.
 The payment due.
 I had to face the past in order to have a future.